leonsdepot/FineFind/README.md

 ( If you prefer to communicate privately, you can reach out via direct message on [Nexus Mods](https://www.nexusmods.com/users/96969738) 😉 )

 ## Credits
-I am delighted that some people helped me with the translation to make the extension understandable for everyone.
-I would like to thank [NikoTheFox](https://github.com/RandomWolf) (English) and [Vinicius Vechio Berger](https://next.nexusmods.com/profile/Vechio/about-me) (Portuguese).
+- I am delighted that some people helped me with the translation to make the extension understandable for everyone.
+I would like to thank [NikoTheFox](https://github.com/RandomWolf) (English) and [Vinicius Vechio Berger](https://next.nexusmods.com/profile/Vechio/about-me) (Portuguese)
+- Also a big thanks to the [Mozilla Discourse platform](https://discourse.mozilla.org/)